-Volvo to offer one year's free electricity to PHEV drivers
+Volvo extends one year's free electricity to PHEV drivers

-Hoping to highlight and maximise the fuel- and emissions-saving potential of its vehicles, Volvo has launched a Take Charge campaign.
+Hoping to highlight and maximise the fuel- and emissions-saving potential of its vehicles, Volvo has extended their Take Charge campaign until 30 September.
 The aim is to encourage people to plug their vehicle in regularly and keep the hybrid system's high-voltage battery charged.

-Offering drivers one year's free electricity to charge their new PHEV, the enticement is available across the full range of seven Volvo plug-in hybrid cars from now until 30 June 2020.
+Offering drivers one year's free electricity to charge their new PHEV, the enticement is available across the full range of seven Volvo plug-in hybrid cars.
+The campaign was originally launched in November 2019.

-Volvo currently offers a plug-in hybrid version of every model in its range, ensuring every consumer choice is covered from saloon to SUV.
+Volvo currently offers a plug-in hybrid version of every model in its range, ensuring every consumer choice is covered from saloon to SUV, and sales of UK Volvo plug-in hybrids have nearly trebled year-on-year (Jan-May period).

 The most recent PHEV introduced by the manufacturer is the XC40 T5 which pairs a 180hp petrol engine with an 82hp electric motor.
 This produces up to 141mpg and CO2 emissions from just 38g/km.